microsoft/finops-toolkit/docs-mslearn/toolkit/hubs/template.md

 ---
-title: Template
+title: FinOps hub template
-description: Details about what's included in the FinOps hub template.
+description: Learn about what's included in the FinOps hub template including parameters, resources, and outputs.
 author: bandersmsft
 ms.author: banders
-ms.date: 10/03/2024
+ms.date: 10/10/2024
 ms.topic: concept-article
 ms.service: finops
 ms.reviewer: micflan
+#customer intent: As a FinOps user, I want to understand what FinOps hubs are so that I can use them in my organization.
 ---

 <!-- markdownlint-disable-next-line MD025 -->